Sherbet (band): Rise to stardom (1972–1975)

 In January 1972, Sherbet's 'classic line-up' was in place when Tony Mitchell replaced Worrall on bass guitar: the band now consisted of lead vocalist Braithwaite, keyboardist Porter, drummer Sandow, bassist Mitchell and guitarist Shakespeare.
-The band had evolved from a soul-based covers band into a teen-oriented pop, rock outfit that relied mostly on original material.
+The band had evolved from a soul-based covers band into a teen-oriented pop rock outfit that relied mostly on original material.
 Nevertheless, they released occasional covers throughout the 1970s, including Leiber and Stoller's "Hound Dog", The Beatles' "Nowhere Man" and Free's "Wishing Well".
 From 1972 to 1976, Sherbet's chief songwriting team of Porter and Shakespeare were responsible for co-writing the lion's share of the band's material, which combined British pop and American soul influences.

 Sherbet issued their debut album, Time Change...
 A Natural Progression, in December 1972 on Infinity Records.
 Also that month the band were voted 'Most Popular Australian Group' by readers of Go-Set in their annual pop poll.
 The album's accompanying single "You've Got the Gun", written by Shakespeare, Porter and Braithwaite, was Sherbet's first self-penned A-side, and peaked at No. 29 in January 1973.

 In December 1973, the band hit the Go-Set Top 10 for the first time with the Porter and Shakespeare original, "Cassandra".
 It was issued in October ahead of their second album, On with the Show released in November, which peaked at No. 6 on the Go-Set Top 20 Australian Albums Chart in February 1974.
 It was followed by "Slipstream" which reached No. 7 on Go-Sets National Top 40 in August.
-A string of hits followed on the Australian Kent Music Report Singles Chart (replaced Go-Set charts after August), with Sherbet releasing original Top 10 hits such as "Silvery Moon" (1974) and their first number-one hit "Summer Love" (1975).
+A string of hits followed on the Australian Kent Music Report Singles Chart (replacing Go-Set charts after August), with Sherbet releasing original Top 10 hits such as "Silvery Moon" (1974) and their first number-one hit "Summer Love" (1975).
 A total of 11 Sherbet songs reached the Australian top 10.